 Mild forms of spinal deformity may require no treatment at all.
 Even significant distortions can be painless and present few mobility problems.
 Other deformities may pose more serious problems and inflict greater pain on the patient.

 Exercise and physical therapy may be the best way to strengthen and increase the flexibility of the muscles of the back, core and legs to better support the spine.
 Alternatively, braces may be used to hold the spine in place to aid in mobility and help prevent further distortion.
 For certain patients, surgery may be the best option.
 Some forms of surgery can help to repair the deformity and limit the pain associated with it.
 At Houston Methodist Hospital a multidisciplinary team works together to ensure the best possible treatment for patients with spinal deformities.

-Our physicians at Houston Methodist specialize in managing spinal deformities at the following convenient locations.
+Our physicians at Houston Methodist specialize in treating herniated disks at the following convenient locations